 Team culture

-We discuss team culture because while we know that diverse teams are more innovative, creating spaces where everyone can do their best work and feel safe to contribute takes intention; it does not happen by default.
+We discuss team culture because while we know that diverse teams are more innovative, creating spaces where everyone can do their best work and feel safe to contribute takes intention.
+It does not happen by default.
 There is a lot of work to do to improve research culture, and we can lead by example in our own research groups and communities.

 Slides

+Team culture.
 These slides were developed in 2019, before we updated to the above Psychological safety slides in 2021.

 See also the chapter on Codes of Conduct.